Roastero/Openroast/docs/wiki/developers_building_a_distributable_pkg.md

 1. At the Terminal prompt, type `./build_mac.sh -n -f` and press Enter.
 You are now fetching the head of the master branch.
 (To fetch a different branch, type `./build_mac.sh -n -b <name> -f` instead, where `<name>` is the name of the branch you want to fetch.)
 2. You now have the code locally.
 You'll want to `cd Roastero/Openroast` and continue working from there.

+## 3. Getting project dependencies

+1. Type `./build_mac.sh -n -p` and press Enter.
+The following things will happen:
+    1. Install application dependencies.
+    2. Install a couple of python-based tools.

-## 3. Incrementing the version number
+## 4. Incrementing the version number

 This is not a mandatory step.